X

 myUplink

-There is a legitimate interest pursuant to Art.
-6 para.
-1 sentence 1 lit. f GDPR.
-The predominant interests lie in monitoring the device’s condition, enabling and improving technical support, performing location-based fault analysis, and continuously improving the product.
+There is a legitimate interest pursuant to Article 6(1)(f) sentence 1 of the GDPR.
+The primary interests here lie in checking the condition of the equipment, enabling and improving technical support, location-based fault analysis and continuous product improvement.